 How much CO2 can we save together?

-After oil and gas industry, clothing and textile is currently the industry in which the largest CO2savings can be achieved.
-By taking action now, together we can take major steps towards a circular world.
-In the Benelux alone we can save 685 million kilos of CO2 with the application of WEAR2GO technologies.
-This is equivalent to CO2 emissions when covering as many as 5,167 million car kilometres.
+After the oil and gas industry, the clothing and textile industry is currently the industry in which the largest CO2savings can be achieved.
+By taking action now, we can take major steps towards a circular world.
+In the Benelux alone we can save 685 million kilos of CO2with the application of WEAR2GO technologies.
+This is equivalent to CO2emissions when covering as many as 5,167 million car kilometres.

 Upcycling and production costs

 Environmental laws and regulations are being tightened and as a result, activities that pollute the environment will become increasingly expensive (for instance, the disposal of end-of-life products).
-In combination with the emergence of cost-effective technologies such as Wear2® Ecostitching Technology, end-of-life textile upcycling will also become more valuable.
-In time it will even generate money.
-If a financial benefit can be realized as well, it will make the final choice for clothing producers and brands easier and logical.
+In combination with the emergence of cost-effective technologies such as Wear2® Ecostitching Technology, end-of-life textile upcycling will even provide a significant financial return in the future.
+This makes making the right choice easier, logical and a financially attractive decision for clothing producers.